tylerneylon/dbgcheck/readme.md

 * unsafe concurrency.

 These are achieved by wrapping your calls to memory management and threading functions with `dbgcheck`-defined macros.
-You do *not* need to wrap these throughout the code - isolated uses are fine.
-You also do not need to use any specific `malloc` implementation.
+You are free to use `dbgcheck` only in sections of your code where you think errors are likely;
+that is, it does not assume it controls all `malloc` calls or other critical memory/thread functions - only related pairs, such as `malloc`/`free` pairs.
+This library can work with any `malloc` implementation.

-The best part about `dbgcheck` is that you can turn it off at compile-time so that it adds absolutely zero overhead to the runtime efficiency of your application in production.
+A major feature of `dbgcheck` is that you can turn it off at compile-time so that it adds absolutely zero overhead to the runtime efficiency of your application in production.
-The idea here is to test thoroughly with `dbgcheck` turned on, using it to isolate and eliminate bugs -- then turn it off in production if application speed is critical.
+The idea is to test thoroughly with `dbgcheck` turned on, using it to isolate and eliminate bugs -- then turn it off in production if application speed is critical.

 When `dbgcheck` finds an error, it reports the specific file and line where that error occurred.